 at the end of Nieuw straat, turn left along Muurhuizen.
 The street is named for its wall houses built on the remains of a city wall.

-Amersfoort was part of the Prince-Bishopric of Utrecht within the Holy Roman Empire.
-It was granted city rights in 1259, and the first circular city wall was completed around 1300.
-When the growing city built a new wall in the 15th century, houses were built backing onto the circular old wall.
-The territory of the Prince-Bishop of Utrecht – the Sticht – comprised the Nedersticht around the city of Utrecht, and the Oversticht (‘over’ the IJssel river).
+Amersfoort was granted city rights in 1259, and the first circular city wall was completed around 1300.
+When the growing city built a new wall in the 15th century, the old wall was ‘recycled’ as the rear wall of houses.
+That resulted in the circular street.
+The old city of Amersfoort was part of the Prince-Bishopric of Utrecht within the Holy Roman Empire.
+The territory of the Prince-Bishop – the Sticht – comprised the Nedersticht around the city of Utrecht, and the Oversticht (‘over’ the IJssel river).
 Later the Counts of Gelre/Geldern acquired the Veluwe region, cutting the Prince-Bishopric in two.
 The three territories gave rise to the modern provinces of Utrecht, Gelderland, and Overijssel.

 from the footbridge, turn left and then right, into Sint Andries straat.